davidawang/Rage-Racer/README.markdown

 ***Note:***
 This version of rage racer was demoed at Spring 2011 HackNY.
 It's very "hacked" and makes a lot of unnecessary broadcast calls.
 Future versions will fix this and use modules dnode + connect.

+To see our demo video at HackNY, jump to minute 1:17:27 of the [archive of the livestream:](http://bit.ly/rageracer)

 Getting Started
 ===
 Install node.js, npm, socket.io (eyes for debuggin purposes)